QuidditchUK/beater/README.md

 ## Deployment

-Deployment is controlled the QuidditchUK Tech Staff on to our Heroku app.
+Deployment is controlled by the QuidditchUK Tech Staff on to our Heroku app.
 New environment variables must be added by the QuidditchUK Tech Staff.

 ## Known Limitations